-Aquatic ecological monitoring during closure should be focused on determining that the waterways are recovering to a condition similar to that found in reference sites.
-The number of sites to be monitored can be reduced, but should still include sufficient sites to detect changes.
-Typically (depending on the mine footprint and number of waterways) this would not be less than three sites within the closed mine and two to three reference sites.
+Aquatic ecological monitoring during closure should be focussed on determining that the waterways are recovering to a condition similar to those found in reference sites.
+The number of sites to be monitored can be reduced but should still include sufficient sites to detect changes.
+Typically (depending on the mine footprint and number of waterways) this would not be less than three sites within the closed mine and two-three reference sites.
 The frequency of monitoring might be reduced to annual sampling, assuming the aquatic community is recovering.
-If this is not happening, then more intensive sampling may be required to determine why the community is not recovering.
+If this is not happening then more intensive sampling may be required to determine why the community is not recovering.
 In turn, this may require additional action to facilitate recovery.

-Failure of an aquatic community to recover to reference site conditions may be due to any number of reasons, but typically these include:
+Failure of an aquatic community to not recover to reference site conditions may be due to any number of reasons, however typically these might include the following.